Bowl of Dashi Ichiban

 1. Kelp:

 [Konbu, Kombu (Japan); Miyeok, Dashima (Korea); Haidai (China); Laminaria japonica] This wide, flat dried seaweed can be found in any market serving a Japanese or Korean community, and in most markets serving other East and Southeast Asian communities.
+Do not clean off the white powder coating it.
 For details see our Kelp page.

 2. Bonito Flake: